 CTR is the relationship between impressions and clicks: out of the number of times your ad or search result is shown to a visitor, how often users click it.
 Basically, click through rate is the number of times an ad is clicked divided by the number of times the page or ad unit is viewed.

 CTR = No. of clicks / No. of exposures

 CTR% = No. of clicks * 100 / No. of exposures

-What is a good Adsense CTR?
+What is a good and safe Adsense CTR?

-While some blogs do everything to increase their click-through-rate and fail to increase it more than 1 percent, others do get close to the double figures.
-Majority of the bloggers have CTR between .50-to-3-percent-range.
 At this rate, not only blog or website earn a decent amount, but it also stays pretty safe.
-One the other hand, if your ad units get too many clicks and high CTR, your Adsense account will be exposed to certain risks.
+On the other hand, if your ad units get too many clicks and high CTR, your Adsense account can be exposed to certain risks.

 Why is it difficult to compare CTR?